Pfizer, J&J scrap Alzheimer's studies as drug fails

 EARLIER STAGE TREATMENT SEEN AS CRITICAL

-While the bapineuzumab IV program is dead, the companies said a Phase II study of a subcutaneous version of the drug would continue.
-There were no plans at this time to study the drug in asymptomatic patients or those with an earlier stage form of the disease, a spokeswoman for Pfizer and J&J said.
+While the bapineuzumab IV program is dead, the companies said a Phase II study of a subcutaneous formulation of the drug would continue.
+There were no plans at this time to study bapineuzumab in asymptomatic patients or those with an earlier stage form of the disease, a spokeswomen for Pfizer and J&J said.

-Many scientists and researchers believe any treatment to be successful must be used at a very early stage of the disease or even before it occurs in high-risk patients.
-Most had expected the late-stage studies of bapineuzumab would fail because they were treating patients whose brains were already damaged.
+Many scientists and researchers believe any treatment to be successful must be used at a very early stage of the disease or even before it occurs in high risk patients.
+Many had predicted the late stage studies of bapineuzumab would fail because they were treating patients whose brains were already damaged.

 Dr. Sam Gandy of the Alzheimer's Disease Research Center at Mount Sinai School of Medicine in New York said in an email he "would have loved to have been pleasantly surprised and wrong," but he is neither.